New York Roads - US 202, 202/9W

 The old highway, West Shore Drive in Tomkins Cove, with some old NB shields as it returns to the present alignment.

-Two US 202 EB/US 9W NB signs; even Rockland County's older county shields are stretched horizontally, as in the first photo.
-In the second photo, a small green street sign (one of two along the route) tells you that CR 106 is former NY 210 (and still current NY 210 if you use Google Maps to plan your route...).
+Even the older county shields are stretched horizontally in Rockland County, as seen in this EB/NB run.
+In the third photo, a small green street sign (one of two along the route) tells you that CR 106 is former NY 210 (and still current NY 210 if you use Google Maps to plan your route...).
 Thank you, Rockland!

 Button copy at the US 6/9W/202 circle, where the Palisades Interstate Parkway ends (multiplexed with US 6) and US 202 changes alliances from US 9W to US 6, starting from US 9W NB/US 202 EB.
 The Bear Mountain Bridge has but a $1 toll, a welcome relief for New England-bound traffic bent on avoiding the $4-$6 tolls in the NYC area (threatening to go even higher).